aspose-total/Aspose.Total-Products/total/en/python-net/conversion/msg-to-svg/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MSG to SVG?</h2>

+MSG is a file format used by Microsoft Outlook to store emails.
+It is a binary file format which is not supported by many applications.
+SVG is a vector graphics format which is widely used for web and mobile applications.
+Converting MSG to SVG allows developers to use the same email content in different applications.

-For a Python developer, who is trying to add a MSG to SVG conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word SVG format.
+<h2>How Aspose.Total Helps for MSG to SVG Conversion?</h2>

+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs which makes the conversion of MSG to SVG easy using Python.
+It is a two step process, firstly load Email and render it into HTML via Aspose.Email for Python via .NET.
+Secondly load the converted HTML using Aspose.Words for Python via .NET and save it into respective Word SVG format.
+This process is automated and can be done with few lines of code.
+Aspose.Total for Python via .NET also provides other features such as creating, editing, converting and printing documents.
+It also supports various other file formats such as DOCX, XLSX, PPTX, PDF, HTML, EPUB, etc.

 {{% /blocks/products/pf/feature-page-summary %}}